ichuusy/ichuusy/README.md

 - 🌱 Learning **Python libraries, Advanced Csharp and Unity library**

-- 🍙 My goal is be master of Python and learn C# for now.
+- 🍙 My goal is be master of Game Development.

-- 🍘 I hope i'll be a game developer in the future.
+- 🍘 I hope i'll be a master of game developer in the future.

 <h3 align="left">Contact with me</h3>
 <p align="left">